18 Warriors of Sui-Tang Transition: In the novel

 In Shuo Tang, Li Yuanba (李元霸) is portrayed as the most powerful and skillful warrior of his time.
 He is the fourth son of Li Yuan, the founder of the Tang dynasty.
 Li Yuanba possesses extraordinary physical strength, exemplified by his weapons: a pair of golden hammers weighing 400 jin(236.1 kg) each.
 With Li Yuanba's assistance, Li Yuan not only defeated the Turks, but also easily captured the capital city of Chang'an after his rebellion.
 However, Li Yuanba is not known for his intelligence and can be quite foolish.
 His teacher had instructed him never to kill anyone who wielded a Golden-Tang (a spade-like weapon) in battle.
 Despite this, in two separate battles, Li Yuanba kills Wu Tianxi and Yuwen Chengdu, both of whom used Golden-Tangs.
 After killing Yuwen Chengdu, Li Yuanba is caught in a thunderstorm.
 Annoyed by the lightning and thunder, he throws his heavy hammers into the sky to strike the clouds.
 When the hammers fall back to the ground, one of them strikes and kills him.

 Archetype

 There are two inspirations for the character of Li Yuanba.
 The first is Li Xuanba (李玄霸), the historical third son of Li Yuan, who died young.
 Li Yuanba's name and social identity are derived from Li Xuanba.
-The second is Li Daoxuan (李道玄), a renowned general of the early Tang dynasty.
+The second is Li Daoxuan, a renowned general of the early Tang dynasty.
 Li Yuanba in the novel shares many similarities with Li Daoxuan in history: both are skilled martial artists, great generals, and royal-family members who died young.